echronos/echronos/components/timer/docs.md

 It is not surprising that time is an important aspect of most real-time systems.
 The RTOS provides a number of important interfaces for keeping track of time.
-The RTOS tracks overall execution of the system, and additionally provides timer objects that allows a task to schedule a certain action to happen after a specific duration of time.
+The RTOS tracks overall execution of the system, and additionally provides timer objects that allow tasks to schedule certain actions to happen after a specific duration of time.

 ### Ticks

-All the time-based interfaces in the RTOS are based around a tick concept.
+All of the time-based interfaces in the RTOS are based around a tick concept.
 The RTOS does not keep track of physical or wall-clock time;
 instead it only counts ticks, so time and durations are only expressed in ticks in the RTOS API.
 How much absolute physical time a tick represents is left to the system design.